 1991 MODEL YEAR OVERVIEW

-For the 1991 model year, Volkswagen reduced it's line-up of Vanagons in the USA from eight to seven by not offering a Wolsburg Edition in 1991.
+For the 1991 model year, Volkswagen reduced it's line-up of Vanagons in the USA from eight to seven by not offering a Wolfsburg Edition.
 1991 was the last year for Vanagons in the USA market and VW would not offer another van in the USA until the debut of the 1993 Eurovan.

 These seven models were: